mansisinghal25/Microsoft-Engage/README.md

 # Microsoft Teams Clone

-This is how the welcome page looks:
+This is what the welcome page looks like:
 ![](screenshots/Screenshot%202022-02-11%20at%201.42.01%20PM.png)

 This is how the application looks when you have logged in: